FireWalkerX/wp-bitcoin/readme.txt

 === WordPress Bitcoin ===
 Contributors: Tips and Tricks HQ
 Donate link: http://www.tipsandtricks-hq.com/development-center
-Tags: bitcoin, bitpay, payment gateway, cart, checkout, e-commerce, online store, sell, accept bitcoin, bitcoin store Requires at least: 3.0
+Tags: bitcoin, payment, bitpay, shortcode, payment gateway, cart, checkout, e-commerce, online store, sell, accept bitcoin, bitcoin store
+Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later

 Easily accept Bitcoin payments into your wallet via bitpay payment gateway.
-Quick onsite checkout functionality.
+Quick on-site checkout functionality.

 == Description ==

-This plugin enables bitpay payment gateway functionality on your WordPress site to accept bitcoin payments for your digital or physical products.
+This plugin enables bitpay payment gateway functionality on your WordPress site to accept bitcoin payments for your products or services.

 = Features =

 * Accept payments in bitcoins from any country in 150+ currencies
 * Automatically convert your store currency to bitcoin via flexible exchange rate and with no hidden fees
+* The plugin comes with a full bitcoin checkout process (your customers will be able to click a button to pay for your items using bitcoin)
-* Track bitcoin orders from your WordPress dashboard
+* Track bitcoin orders from your WordPress dashboard (the order dashboard menu will show you all the bitcoin transactions from your site)
 * Automatically send confirmation email to your user when a payment is accepted on the bitcoin network
+* Accept payments in bitcoins directly into your wallet.

 = Settings Configuration =